crhall-writing/crhall-writing.github.io/_poems/forgive-me-anthony.md

 play along
 the first rule we got
 performing, you and me
-you and I swayed in the same way
+you and I swayed the same way
 a nervous habit
 facing five other onlookers
 in our little club of playing along